So you want to: merge your data sets (and/or label your observations)

 $ Temp: num 7.1 7.2 6.4 7.4 6.3 7.2 7 8.1 7.1 6.1 ...

-in the base package using merge()
+merging with the base package using merge()

 mDat<-merge(Dat1, # data frame to merge Dat2, # other data frame to mergeby =c("ID", "Day")) # merge by variable(s)str(mDat) # take a look at the object I made